 Collagen peptide the must-knows

-As your body’s largest organ, your skin is your beautiful suit of armor.
-It’s your first line of defense against outside invaders.
+As your body’s largest organ, your skin is your beautiful suit of armour.
+It’s your first line of defence against outside invaders.
 And it’s also a representative for your overall health—because how you look on the outside reveals a lot about what’s happening on the inside.

-Collagen helps strengthen the lining of the gut and thus helping to prevent toxins and waste to leak through the gut and into the bloodstream.
+Collagen helps strengthen the lining of the gut and thus helps to prevent toxins and waste to leak through the gut and into the bloodstream.

 In addition, it’s also been shown to help with heart health, that’s because collagen also helps with the elasticity of your arteries (elasticity is important to help with blood flow).